ronakupadhyaya/Horizons-week-04/day5/vault/README.md

 # The Vault (pair exercise)

+## Contents

 ## Goal

-Your goal is to build a backend webapp that stores sensitive data.
+Your goal is to build a backend webapp that stores top secret sensitive data.
 You'll start by building a basic authentication system, then make it more robust over the course of the project.

+## Instructions

 ## Phase 1.
 Sessions